armandogerman/masterchess/README.md

 # masterchess
-EDA 5 - Alternative version of the chess game
+EDA 5 - Alternative version of the chess game.